 In 1885 the Commissioners of the Burgh of Partick leased 46 acres of Scotstoun estate to form a public park.
-In late 1887 a path was being cut as part of the landscaping works through an old diused roadstone quarry when the first of the fossil tree stumps was uncovered (Fig. I3).
+In late 1887 a path was being cut as part of the landscaping works through an old disused roadstone quarry when the first of the fossil tree stumps was uncovered (Fig. 4).
 By March the national newspapers were reporting on this important discovery.
-The "half-a-dozen Scotsman mentions tree-fossils" believed to belong to Fig. 13.
+The Scotsman mentions "half-adozen tree-fossils" believed to belong dozen tree-fossils" believed to belong Fig. 4.
 Excavation of the fossil trees c.
-1888. the family Lycopodii.
+1888. to the family Lycopodii.
 The Partick

 Commissioners were told that the discovery "continued to excite great interest among scientific men, and was described as the most remarkable that had been made in the kingdom."
-A contemporary report from a meeting in Kilmarnock suggested that "The forest now revealed is to Scotland what Pompeii is to Italy ..."
-In April 1888, a paper by Mr John Young and Mr D.C.
-Glen was read on the trees at a meeting of the Geological Society of Glasgow.
-A letter from Mr Robert Kidston of Stirling was also read out in which he reported that the trunks belong to the species Lepidodendron veltheimianum and the root system to Stigmaria ficoides.
+A paper on the trees by John Young and David Corse Glen (1888) was read at a meeting of the Geological Society of Glasgow.
+Robert Kidston (1888) reported that the trunks belong to the species Lepidodendron veltheimianum and the root system to Stigmaria ficoides.
 The meeting suggested that these fossils should be preserved in situ and that the area should be formed into a museum with a proper roof.

-Subsequently a brick building with a glazed roof was erected in 1889 at a cost of about £400.
-A viewing gallery ran down the centre (Fig. I4).
-In the 1920s the roof timbers were replaced with metal roof trusses.
-During WWII, a bomb blast damaged the roof and one of the stumps.
-The glazed roof was eventually replaced with opaque panels in the 1970s.
+Subsequently a brick building with a slate and glass roof on timber trusses was erected in 1889 at a cost of about £400.
+A viewing walkway ran down the centre (Fig.5).
+In 1941 a stray WWII bomb damaged the roof and one of the stumps.
+A new glazed roof with metal trusses and a lantern (clerestory) for ventilation was then constructed and the walkway removed.
+The damaged tree was repaired with a concrete spacer.
+The glazed roof was replaced with insulated panels in the 1990s and the lighting and displays upgraded.

-Fig. 14.
+Fig. 5.
 Interior of the Fossil House c.
-1910 showing the roof timber work and the viewing gallery
+1910 showing the roof timber work and the viewing walkway.

-The site is owned by Glasgow City Council and operated by their Land & Environmental Services Department.
-The Fossil Grove Trust are working with the Council to find new sources of funding to improve the overall visitor experience.
+The site is owned by Glasgow City Council.
+The Fossil Grove Trust are working with the Council to find new sources of funding to conserve the fossils, renovate the building and to improve the overall visitor experience.

-Fossil Grove
+The Future of the Fossil Grove